opendistro-for-elasticsearch/performance-analyzer-rca/README.md

 * This is alpha code and is in development.
 * We don't have 100% unit test coverage yet and will continue to add new unit tests.
 We invite developers from the larger Open Distro community to contribute and help improve test coverage and give us feedback on where improvements can be made in design, code and documentation.
 * We have tested and verified RCA artifacts only for Docker images.
 Other distributions are pending and will be done as part of the release.

+## Contribute

+We invite developers from the larger Open Distro community to contribute and help improve test coverage and give us feedback on where improvements can be made in design, code and documentation.
+You can look at [Contribute.md](./Contribute.md) for more information on how to contribute.

 ## Code of Conduct